ImNotIsaac03IV/Cyber-Security/Common Ports and Protocols.md

 ## Some of the Most Common Protocols
 - **IP (Internet Protocol)**: About getting the address to which to send data.
 - **TCP (Transmission Control Protocol)**: Enables application programs and computing devices to exchange messages.
 - **UDP (User Datagram Protocol)**: Enables communication for low latency and loss tolerance.
-Think broadcast.
-No acknowledgment needed for transmission.
-Low overhead.
-Used for streaming.
+Example: Used for streaming.

 ## Generally Non-Secure vs Generally Secure Ports and Protocols
 Some of these can be either secure or non-secure, depending on whether encryption has been added.